 Conjunctivitis in Dogs

 Conjunctivitis is a bacterial infection of the eye.
-They eye will appear red and inflamed.
+The eye will appear red and inflamed.
 Sometimes the eyelids seal shut with all the green goo coming out.
-Now depending on the state of your dog (a mild case being a red, itchy eye, maybe a little goo if you caught it late and a severe case being two sealed eyes and obvious discomfort), you may need a vet.
+Now depending on the state of your dog (a mild case is a red, itchy eye, maybe a little goo if you caught it late and a severe case being two sealed eyes and obvious discomfort), you may need a vet.
 Only you can make this decision and when in doubt you never regret going.
 That said, conjunctivitis is no biggie, and the majority of cases are caught early enough.
 For these cases use green tea bags.
-The tea bag acts like a poultice, sucking out the badness while green tea itself is an excellent antioxidant.
+The tea bag acts as a poultice, sucking out the badness while green tea itself is an excellent antioxidant.

 Dampen the tea bag in warm water and press on to the eye for say 20 seconds.
 They will enjoy this (certainly if you treat them after each dab…).
 Repeat this two or three times ensuring to throw away the tea bag each time as it contains baddies.
 New tea bags for each dab, certainly for each eye (if you’re cash strapped).